cyberdh/Text-Analysis/README.md

 If you are interested in sentiment analysis and ONLY sentiment analysis, then see our Jupyter Notebooks on [sentiment analysis](https://github.com/cyberdh/Text-Analysis/tree/master/PresidentSentiment).

-### Please note: The code in this repo is intended for use on Karst, the supercomputer at Indiana University.
-Karst uses R version 3.3.1 and so some of this code may not work with newer or older versions of R.
+#### Please note: The code in this repo is intended for use on Karst, the supercomputer at Indiana University.
+Karst is a Linux system and uses R version 3.3.1 and so some of this code may need to be altered if you are using a different version on another computer.